 Standing in front of the door, I paused for a moment.
 The killer is probably right there thinking of a way to get rid of the body.
-I’m here now.
-Might as well get that poor woman some justice.
+I’m here now, might as well get that poor woman some justice.

-I pulled open the stairwell door to a scene straight out of a nightmare: in the middle of the long corridor a woman in a crop top and jeans knelt over a crumpled,air lifeless body.
-The victim laid face-up on the burgundy carpet.
+I pushed through the heavy stairwell door to a scene straight out of a nightmare: in the middle of the long corridor, a woman in a crop top and jeans knelt over a crumpled body.
+The victim lay face-up on the burgundy carpet.
 One arm was outstretched, pointing to the door next to her, while a dark pool spread beneath them like spilled wine.
-Thunder boomed and the fluorescent lights flickered overhead, turning the kneeling woman's mascara-streaked face ghostly as her sobs echoed off the cream walls.
-The scent of copper hung thick in the air of the cold hallway.
-Thank God I missed the…I mean, how tragic the killer got away.
+Thunder boomed, and the fluorescent lights flickered overhead, turning the kneeling woman's mascara-streaked face ghostly as her sobs echoed off the cream walls.
+The scent of copper hung thick in the cold hallway.

 In front of me stood five people.
 Bethany, rubbing the sleep out of her eyes.
 A large, towering, bulky man stood next to her.
 He wore a uniform with the hotel’s logo.
 “Bethany, I can’t believe you weren’t watching the cameras, and you didn’t see the killer.”
 He said

-“I’m sorry, Drake, I was busy at the front, working on making the housekeeping schedule for tomorrow morning,” Bethany said.
+“I’m sorry Drake, I was busy at the front, working on making the housekeeping schedule for tomorrow morning,” Bethany said.

 “I already made that schedule.
 All the guest staying at the hotel are here and two of them are checking out tomorrow!”
 Drake said, shaking “Oh, boss this might not be a good time to mention this, but I forgot to schedule the maintenance to the security cameras, like you asked me.”
 Drake shook his head as he pinched the bridge of his nose.
 “I should've never taken the promotion to become a hotel manager.”

 “Don’t be so hard on her Drake, she’s doing the best she can.”
 A man in a janitor’s uniform said, standing in front of the door.
-As he walked over to the scene of the crime, each step he took there was a squeaking sound that came from his prostatic leg.
+As he walked over to the scene of the crime, with each step he took there was a squeaking sound that came from his prostatic leg.
 He was now standing near the women weeping, as she held the hand of the dead girl on the floor.
 “What’s with the gaping hole in her side?
 Did they rip out one of her organs?”

-Bethany perked up, her frown boomeranged into a smile.
-“That’s correct Raj.
-That’s a cut to the upper right-hand portion of the abdominal cavity beneath the diaphragm.
+Bethany perked up; her frown boomeranged into a smile.
+“That’s correct Raj, that’s a cut to the upper right-hand portion of the abdominal cavity beneath the diaphragm.
 The murderer most likely took the victim's liver.”
 She said.
 Everyone looked at her with an eyebrow raised.

 “She was also screaming ‘he’s ripping out my liver’ but that’s beside the point.
 Bethany, how did you give that impressive medical explanation?”
 A man in a t-shirt and shorts said.
 He was leaning in the room's doorway next to me.
-Inside the room behind him, there was a laptop sitting on the desk with a light coming from a screen.
-Next to the laptop was a pen and notepad.
+Inside the room behind him, there was a laptop sitting on the desk with a light coming from the screen.
+Next to the laptop were a pen and notepad.

 “Oh, I thought Raj told you, Cyrus.
 I’m studying to become a surgical nurse.”
 Bethany said with her face turning bright red.

 “Cyrus, this is not the time to be thinking of new characters for your book.
 Someone lost their life today; we need to call the police.”
-Drake said, walking closer to Vivica and helping her to her feet.
+Drake said, walking closer to Vivica, helping her to her feet.
 Raj walked back into his room.
 “I’m sorry, Mrs. Vivica, but you will need to step away from the body.
 This is a crime scene now.”
 Vivica buried her face in the manager's chest and sobbed even louder.

 “Oh, I can do that!
 I’ll call the police now!”
 Bethany said as she ran to the stairs.